 Every hosta plant grows flowers.
-But not every hosta plant flowering is a welcome sight to the gardener.
+Not every hosta plant flowering is a welcome sight to the gardener though.
 Many gardeners select hostas for the shade garden because of their lush foliage, not hosta plant flowers.
 The mounding leaves of cultivars can be spectacular, ranging in color from standard green to blues, white, and gold.
 They also come in many shapes, sizes, and textures.

-For example, if you want a very small hosta, you can plant “Baby Bunting” that even at maturity is only a few inches wide.
-Other hosta plants, like “Blue Angel,” can grow to over 8 feet (2.5 m.) in diameter.
-Because of this emphasis on foliage, hosta flowers can be viewed as an extra plus for the plant.
+For example, if you want a very small hosta, you can plant “Baby Bunting” that even at maturity is only a few inches (8 cm.) wide.
+Other hosta plants, like “Blue Angel,” can grow to over 8 feet (2 m.) in diameter.
+Due to this emphasis on foliage, hosta flowers can be viewed as an extra plus for the plant.
 They can also be seen as a distraction from the main show.

 Flowers on Hosta Plants